 OK guys apparently the world changed and some of you didn’t notice.
 Ironic really, I’ve heard plenty of people whinging about not being able to get good backlinks.
 Or asking for alternatives to Build My Rank because the BMR blogs didn’t look “real” and weren’t niche specific.

-I started a new site – 3 weeks later it was a PR3 – three months later its still PR3 and on page 1 for its desired keyword?
+I started a new site – 3 weeks later it was a PR3 – nine months later its still PR3 and on page 1 for its desired keyword?
 What did I do?
 I gave it one single link from a PR3 site which I controlled which was relevant to the niche and didn’t have too many outbound links.

 It not rocket science, it hasn’t changed any time recently.
 Some links are more useful than others.
 When you have access to strong links you will find it easier to rank your websites.